jcurry/ZenPacks.ZenSystems.ApcAts/README.rst

 Configuration
 =============

-This ZenPack was tested with Zenoss 3.1 against APC AP7723 01devices.
+This ZenPack was tested with Zenoss 3.1 and Zenoss 4.2 against APC AP7723 01devices.

 Change History
 ==============